HarshSingh21/Url_Shortner/README.md

 Step 6: Created a private method to generate a random chars  (Example = http://localhost:8080/s/VRZQe)

-Step 7: Create a Model to set and get the FULL URL and SHORT URL.
+Step 7: Created a Model to set and get the FULL URL and SHORT URL.

+Step 8: Created a Rest Controller and write a /shortenurl REST API to create a short URL b using Random chars.

+Step 9: Write a setShortURL() method to create a short URL by using random chars and putting shortURL in the HashMap.

+Step 10: Write a Redirect Controller REST API to redirect the request to FULLURL by using short URL from the HashMap.